 It is very difficult for prisoners to pursue a tax refund claim independently due to the lack of internet and phone access.
 Additionally, they are required to submit various proofs of employment/income which can be hard to access whilst inside.

 After a sustained period of piloting the viability of claiming tax refunds for people in prisons, we received support from the Ministry of Justice who were keen to promote this service across the prison estate, recognising that money in a prisoner’s pocket prior to release could significantly enhance their prospects of a successful rehabilitation (eg spending the refund on a rent deposit or equipment for a job)

-As of May 2020, we deliver this service in 32 prisons and in two Probation areas.
-20% of all prisoners assessed on reception are eligible for a tax refund and the average refund that we have claimed for prisoners stands at £618.
-We have successfully reclaimed over £130k in tax refunds for people in prison.
+As of May 2021, we deliver this service in 30+ prisons.
+20% of all prisoners assessed on reception are eligible for a tax refund and the average refund that we have claimed for prisoners stands at £867.
+We have successfully reclaimed over £168k in tax refunds for people in prison.

 Get in touch